designstem/projects/spirals/index.md

 #### 1.

 Get a rectangular piece of paper and draw its diagonal with a pencil.
-Try to bend the paper so to gradually form a cylinder, a tube.
+Try to bend the paper so to form a cylinder, a tube gradually.
 Then, you may notice that the round shape automatically transforms the diagonal line to a helix!
-This helix line will be the basic direction for the stairs to be linked.
-Further note that this is a simple, one spiral helix.
+This helix line will be the basic direction for the stairs to be linked: further note that this is a simple, one spiral helix.

 <!-- {{ range(-1,1,0.2).map( x => [Math.sin(x),Math.cos(x)]) }} -->